fabacab/inline-gdocs-viewer/readme.txt

 7. This screenshot shows an example of what the previous screenshot might output with a given spreadsheet that contains data for the Aliens, Ninjas, Pirates, and Robots teams, and their player's respective points.

 == Change log ==

+= Version 0.9.1.3 =

+* Bugfix: Fixes an issue where DataTables failed to initialize after first installation unless the Settings page was visited.
+* Tested with WordPress 4.2.

 = Version 0.9.1.2 =